Orange County, CA Cocaine Lawyer

 Unfortunately, while California’s sentencing reform made the law more equitable, it did not address the underlying problem.
 California still uses the criminal justice system to address a public health problem.
 Penalties for cocaine crimes continue to be harsh.
 Cocaine users who need drug counselors find that they have a more urgent need for a drug defense attorney.

-Possession, Dealing, Trafficking, & DUI Penalties
+Possession, Dealing, Trafficking, & DUI Penalties in Orange County

 Law Offices of Randy Collins assists individuals who are arrested or prosecuted for all California crimes involving cocaine, including: